The Power of Multi-Step Vizing Chains: Introduction Related work

 \paragraph{LOCAL algorithms} In~\cite{linial1992locality} Linial introduced the LOCAL model of computation.
 Here one is given an input graph that is viewed as a communication network.
 Computation is performed at each vertex in synchronous rounds.
 During a round, vertices are allowed to exchange messages of unbounded size with their neighbours in the communication network as well as perform unbounded computation.

-Edge colouring has been widely studied in this model of computation.
-Alon, Babai and Itai~\cite{alon1986fast} and independently Luby~\cite{luby1985simple} gave a randomised $O(\log n)$ round algorithm for $\Delta + 1$ vertex colouring, which can be transformed to a $2\Delta-1$ edge colouring algorithm by colouring the line graph.
+edge-colouring has been widely studied in this model of computation.
+Alon, Babai and Itai~\cite{alon1986fast} and independently Luby~\cite{luby1985simple} gave a randomised $O(\log n)$ round algorithm for $\Delta + 1$ vertex colouring, which can be transformed into a $2\Delta-1$ edge-colouring algorithm by colouring the line graph.
 Goldberg, Plotkin and Shannon~\cite{goldberg1987parallel} improved the round complexity for graphs of small maximum degree by giving a randomised algorithm running in $O(\Delta^2 + \log^* n)$ rounds.
-After a long line of work Fischer, Ghaffari and Kuhn~\cite{fischer2017deterministic} provided a determinstic algorithm for $2\Delta-1$ edge colouring a graph in $O(\poly \log n)$ rounds.
-Recently, this was improved by Balliu, Brandt, Kuhn and Olivetti~\cite{Brandt} who gave a deterministic algorithm for $2\Delta-1$ edge colouring a graph in $\poly(\log \Delta)+O(\log^* n)$ rounds.
+After a long line of work Fischer, Ghaffari and Kuhn~\cite{fischer2017deterministic} provided a determinstic algorithm for $2\Delta-1$ edge-colouring a graph in $O(\poly \log n)$ rounds.
+Recently, this was improved by Balliu, Brandt, Kuhn and Olivetti~\cite{Brandt} who gave a deterministic algorithm for $2\Delta-1$ edge-colouring a graph in $\poly(\log \Delta)+O(\log^* n)$ rounds.

 Much work has also been dedicated to going below $2\Delta-1$ colours (see for instance~\cite{pettie,ghaffari2018deterministic} for more extensive surveys).
 Chang, He, Li, Pettie and Uitto~\cite{pettie} gave a randomized algorithm using $\Delta+ O(\sqrt{\Delta})$ colours running in $O(\poly(\Delta, \log \log n))$ rounds.
 Recently, Davies~\cite{Davies} gave a $\log^{O(1)} \log n$ round randomized algorithm for computing a $\Delta + o(\Delta)$ colouring.
 Su and Vu~\cite{su2019towards} designed a randomised algorithm using only $\Delta + 2$ colours that runs in $O(\poly(\Delta, \log n))$ rounds.
-Due to a general derandomisation technique developed by Ghaffari and Rozhon~\cite{rozhovn2020polylogarithmic} this can be turned into a deterministic algorithm.
-Other deterministic results include a $\lfloor \frac{3\Delta}{2} \rfloor$ edge colouring algorithm due to Ghaffari, Kuhn, Maus and Uitto~\cite{ghaffari2018deterministic} as well as the already mentioned result of Bernshteyn~\cite{BERNSHTEYN}, who gave an algorithm using only $\Delta + 1$ colours.
+Su \& Vu arrive at their $(\Delta + 2)$-edge-colouring algorithm by truncating Vizing chains at a randomly chosen spot, but instead of building a new one like Bernshteyn does~\cite{BERNSHTEYN}, they instead use a special colour to colour the now uncoloured edge.
+They show that with high-probability no vertex ends up with two neighbouring edges receiving this special colour.
+Due to a general derandomisation technique developed by Ghaffari and Rozho{\v{n}}~\cite{rozhovn2020polylogarithmic} this can be turned into a deterministic algorithm.
+Other deterministic results include a $\lfloor \frac{3\Delta}{2} \rfloor$ edge-colouring algorithm due to Ghaffari, Kuhn, Maus and Uitto~\cite{ghaffari2018deterministic} as well as the already mentioned result of Bernshteyn~\cite{BERNSHTEYN}, who gave an algorithm using only $\Delta + 1$ colours.
 Both of these algorithms run in $O(\poly(\Delta, \log n))$ rounds.

 \paragraph{Dynamic graph algorithms} In the dynamic graph setting, one attempts to maintain solutions to graph problems as the graph is subjected to insertions and deletions of edges.
 The goal is that the time spent updating the solution should be significantly faster than naively re-running a static algorithm from scratch each time an edge is inserted or deleted.
 For many problems one aims at achieving $O(\poly \log n)$ update time.